 Seeds and Trail Mix

-Place raw seeds on a sheet pan, sprinkle with sea salt and bake in the oven at 350° for 20 minutes or more until they are done to your liking.
+Place raw seeds on a sheet pan, sprinkle with sea salt, and bake in the oven at 350°F for 20 minutes or more until they are done to your liking.
 Toasted seeds have a pale and golden or toasty brown color.
-Combine toasted pumpkin seeds with raw cacao nibs, fruit-juice sweetened cranberries, sunflower seeds, and a sprinkling of cayenne pepper to make an autumn trail mix.

-In a blender, puree roasted, sweetened squash chunks with soy milk or yogurt and ice, season with pumpkin pie spice, cinnamon, and/or ginger, and sweeten with additional honey, agave nectar or Stevia, as needed for a pumpkin-pie smoothie.
+In a blender, puree roasted, sweetened squash chunks with soy milk or yogurt and ice, season with pumpkin pie spice, cinnamon, and/or ginger, and sweeten with additional honey, agave nectar, or stevia to taste for a healthy homemade pumpkin pie smoothie.

-Roast pumpkin halves with olive oil, sea salt and pepper, then scoop out the flesh, cook it with vegetable broth, curry seasoning, and grated fresh ginger.
-Purée, and then return to heat and warm with some luxurious coconut milk for a curried pumpkin soup.
+Roast pumpkin halves with olive oil, sea salt, and pepper, then scoop out the flesh, cook it with vegetable broth, curry seasoning, and grated fresh ginger.
+Purée, and then return to the heat and warm with some luxurious coconut milk for a silky curried pumpkin soup.

-Cut up chunks of butter nut or kabocha squash and roast with olive oil, sea salt and pepper until it is able to be gently pierced with a fork.
-Let cool and place atop salad greens with pomegranate seeds, walnuts, blue or goat cheese, and drizzle with balsamic vinaigrette.
+Cut up chunks of butternut or kabocha squash and roast with olive oil, sea salt, and pepper until you can gently pierce it with a fork.
+Let cool and place atop salad greens with pomegranate seeds, walnuts, and blue or goat cheese, and drizzle with balsamic vinaigrette.

 Three Sisters Veggie Stew

-Season with salt, pepper, and dried sage and simmer 15-20 minutes until the flavors marry and the stew becomes thick and moist.
+Season with salt, pepper, and dried sage and simmer for 15 to 20 minutes until the flavors marry and the stew becomes thick and moist.
 Serve with fried or fresh sage as garnish.